 Latest update, August 2014:

-Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only two Jewish senators will be facing reelection in 2014: one whose seat will be seriously contested and one who will be 90 years old come 2014.
-So minus 2 or 3 would be a reasonable projection (that is, unless a replacement for the retiring/losing candidates will also be Jewish, and that's a reasonable possibility).
+Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only one Jewish senator will be facing reelection in 2014, one senator whose seat is going to be highly contested.
+So minus 3 or 4 would be a reasonable projection (that is, unless a replacement for the retiring/losing/deceased candidates will also be Jewish, but that's an unlikely scenario).

 Facing reelection in 2014: